farmera/sare_grant/study_results_drones.md

 (PSPS).

 We have spoken elsewhere about the bugbear of error and no where is the issue of cumulative error more apparent than in this graph.
-The values representing each data point (there are six of these per treatment group) are index values averaged over a 100 ft by 20 ft section.
+The values representing each data point (there are six per treatment group) are index values averaged over a 100 ft by 20 ft section.
-All points of error previously discussed regarding the accuracy of a camera's placement, the prevailing wind, sun angle, azimuth,  and a hundred others not discussed are focused here in each point.
+All points of error previously discussed regarding the accuracy of a camera's placement, the prevailing wind, sun angle, azimuth,  and a hundred others are focused here in each point.
 And yet in spite of this we see a rather remarkable pattern of correlation.
 These particular data were captured on July 28, 2017 at the height of the grand growth phase.
 The index type shown is NDVI.